mwvgroup/Photometric-Classification/README.md

 #### analysis

   A collection of notebooks performing data analysis on the light curve fit results.

 - **apply_classification.ipynb:** Compares fit results between the normal and 91bg models in different bands and classifies peculiar SN.
 - **compare_to_published.ipynb:** Compares fit results with published results.

 ## Notes on the SDSS-II SN Survey Data (Sako et al. 2018)

-- Observed during three-month campaigns in Fall 2005, 2006, and 2007
+- Observed during three-month campaigns in Fall 2005, 2006, and 2007 as part of an extension to the original SDSS.
-- Redshift range 0.05 < z < 0.4 (Frieman et al. 2008)
+- SN span redshift range 0.05 < z < 0.4 (Frieman et al. 2008).
 - 10,258 Included sources.
 3225 Variable, 499 classified as SN Ia, and 86 as Core collapse.
-- All objects were observed in two or more filters and visually inspected for artifacts.
+- All objects were observed in two or more filters and visually inspected to ensure they were not artifacts.
-- *ugriz* Filters spanning 350 - 1000 nm (Fukugita et al. 1996)
 - Classification schemes:
-  - **Unknown:** The light curve was too sparse and/or noisy to make a useful classification
+  - **Unknown:** The light curve was too sparse and/or noisy to make a useful classification.
-  - **Variable:** The source was observed in more than one observing season
+  - **Variable:** The source was observed in more than one observing season (and hence is not a supernova).
-  - **AGN:** An optical spectrum was identified as having features associated with an active galaxy
+  - **AGN:** An optical spectrum was identified as having features associated with an active galaxy.
   - **SNII, SNIbc (either Ib or Ic), SNIa:**
     - SN classifications without prefixes are based on a spectrum (including a few non-SDSS spectra)
     - A prefix “p” indicates the redshift is unknown and that the identification was made with photometric data only
     - A prefix “z” indicates that a redshift is measured from its candidate host galaxy and the classification uses that redshift as a prior.
   - **SN Ia?:** classification is based on a spectrum that suggests a SN Ia but is inconclusive.
 - Some SN candidates have associated notes indicating candidates that may have peculiar features or candidates where the typing spectrum was obtained by other groups.
 Quoting the data release: "We did not search for these peculiar features in a systematic way, but we have noted the likely peculiar features that were found."
-Note flags are as follows:
+The flags are given in Table 4 and are as follows:
-  - 1  SN typing based on spectra obtained by groups outside SDSS.
+  - **1**  SN typing based on spectra obtained by groups outside SDSS.
 The spectra used for typing are not included in the data release.
-  - 2  Peculiar type Ia SN possibly similar to sn91bg
+  - **2**  Peculiar type Ia SN possibly similar to sn91bg
-  - 3  Peculiar type Ia SN possibly similar to sn00cx
+  - **3**  Peculiar type Ia SN possibly similar to sn00cx
-  - 4  Peculiar type Ia SN possibly similar to sn02ci
+  - **4**  Peculiar type Ia SN possibly similar to sn02ci
-  - 5  Peculiar type Ia SN possibly similar to sn02cx
+  - **5**  Peculiar type Ia SN possibly similar to sn02cx
-- Light curve fits are performed using PSNID, SLAT2, and MLCS2k2
+- Light curve fits are performed using PSNID, SALT2, and MLCS2k2
-  - SALT2 fits are performed both without and with providing a spectroscopic redshift (where available)
+  - SALT2 fits are performed both with and without providing a spectroscopic redshift (where available).
+When fitting for redshift a flat prior is used.
-  - Only fit data with a photometric flag less than 1024 (Holtzman et al. 2008)
+  - Only data with a photometric flag less than 1024 is used for the fit.
+A full overview of the flag values is provided in Holtzman et al. 2008.

-- Quoting section 7.2 of the data release:  "The results of the SALT2 fits depend on the version of the code used, the spectral templates, and the color law.
-Our fits use the SALT2 model as implemented in SNANA version 10.31b and the spectral templates and color law reported in Guy et al. (2010, G10)....
-For the SDSS data, the largest differences in the fitted parameters arises from the difference in the color law between G07 and G10.
-The SDSS-II- SNLS joint light curve analysis paper on cosmology (Betoule et al. 2014) releases a new version of the SALT2 model that is based on adding the full SDSS-II spectroscopically confirmed SN sample to the SALT2 training set."
-The relationship between the fit color parameters is shown to be linear.
-The G07 color law results in a value of the *c* parameter that is 20% higher than G10 on average.
+  - Epochs earlier than 15 days or later than 45 days in the rest frame are ignored.
+152 epochs in 105 SN were also ignored after being visually classified as outliers.
+  - Published fits use the SALT2 model as implemented in SNANA version 10.31b and the spectral templates and color law reported in Guy et al. (2010, G10)
+  - Fits are performed using the "recently published" SDSS filter response curves.
+- The magnitudes in the online data release use the SDSS inverse hyperbolic sine magnitude system.
+These different from the standard AB system by an additive constant found in Table 7.
+The fluxes in the online files have already been converted to to the AB system and are given in Micro-Janskies.

 ## Notes on the DES Year 3 Cosmology Data (Brout, Sako et al. 2019 and Brout, Scolnic et al. 2019)